ansible/ansible/docs/docsite/rst/community/collection_contributors/collection_reviewing.rst

 ---------------------------------------------

 *  The pull request does not contain merge commits.
 See the GitHub warnings at the bottom of the pull request.
 If merge commits are present, ask the author to rebase the pull request branch.
-*  If the pull request contains breaking changes, ask the author and the collection maintainers if it really is needed, and there is a way not to introduce breaking changes.
+*  If the pull request contains breaking changes, ask the author and the collection maintainers if it really is needed, and if there is a way not to introduce breaking changes.
 If breaking changes are present, they MUST only appear in the next major release and MUST NOT appear in a minor or patch release.
 The only exception is breaking changes caused by security fixes that are absolutely necessary to fix the security issue.